ingo/ingo.github.io/_recipes/stuffing_with_pine_nuts.md

 ---
-title: Stuffing with Pine Nuts
-original_title: Stuffing with Pine Nuts
+author: James Beard, Ingo
 category: Sides
 description: The quintessential Thanksgiving recipe for us.
 Originally from James Beard, with modifications by Ingo.
 Yes, it uses a lot of butter, but it is worth it.
+favorite: null
 image: stuffing_with_pine_nuts.jpg
+original_title: Stuffing with Pine Nuts
 size: 6 cups
+source: null
+spicy: null
 time: 1 hour
-author: James Beard, Ingo
-source:
-favorite:
+title: Stuffing with Pine Nuts
-vegan:
+vegan: null
-spicy:
 ---

 ### Ingredients